pointcarre-app/maths.pm/pms/dataviz2/session_1_c.md

 ```

-> It's not an Easter Egg, it's a list of principles that guide Python's design and coding practices.
-As we deal with a very high level of abstraction when building data visualisation tools, this list is a good guide to write Pythonic code.
+> It is not an Easter Egg, it is a list of principles that guide Python's design and coding practices.
+As we deal with a very high level of abstraction when building data visualization tools, this list is a good guide to write Pythonic code.

 ## Code Examples